yuribling123/vibe/README.md

 clerk: the middleware to protect authorized routes; also use trpc backend points to proctect all authorized routes (data access layer )

+May use Vercel to Deploy in the future

 ### note
 Background jobs let user run slow AI work without blocking the user request.